 We started reporting MSSA and MRSA rates separately in 2018.
 The graph below shows the number of MSSA and MRSA infections.
 The coloured bars represent the rate at The Victoria Clinic.
 This is compared to the rate in Australian public hospitals, as shown in the grey bars.

-This graph shows that the rate of MSSA and MRSA infections at The Victoria Clinic is very low and lies well below the rate in Australian public hospitals.
+This graph shows that there were no MSSA or MRSA infections at The Victoria Clinic during the reporting period.